NIKHILSAI71/RAG-chatbot/README.md

 If `INDEX_TABLES` is set to a comma-separated list (e.g., `posts,comments`), both indexing and retrieval will only consider those tables.

+### Deduplication and IDs
+- Each row is chunked deterministically and upserted with ID: `table::pk::chunkIndex`.
+- If no ID is provided, the vector store falls back to a stable hash of the chunk to avoid duplicates.
+- Re-running indexing will not create duplicates.
+The system also compacts legacy entries without IDs.

+Metadata stored per vector includes:
+- `table`, `pk`, `doc_name` (=`table::pk`), `columns` (text columns used), `chunk`, `indexed_at`, and optional `temporal` fields.

 ## Chat
 ```powershell
 curl -X POST http://127.0.0.1:8000/chat -H "Content-Type: application/json" -d '{"query":"Explain the recent events"}'